 13.3 Treatment for Eating Disorders

 Early treatment is important for individuals with eating disorders because of increased risk for suicide, self-injury behaviors, and medical complications.
 People with eating disorders may also have other mental health disorders (such as depression or anxiety) or problems with substance use.
 There are a variety of treatments that have been shown to be effective in treating eating disorders.
 Generally, treatment is more effective before the disorder becomes chronic, but even people with long-standing eating disorders can recover.[1]
+It is important to note that treatment can be difficult for some individuals to obtain due to limited options and scarce resources in many rural areas.

 - Individual, group, and/or family psychotherapy